subquery/documentation/docs/subquery_network/node_operators/indexers/connect-subgraph.md

 ## Prerequisites

 This guide assumes you are already running a Subgraph node that is internally available to the indexer proxy service, and which has the chosen deployment running.
+You can read more about how to operate a Subgraph node following the [official documentation](https://thegraph.com/docs/en/operating-graph-node/) by The Graph.

 ## 1. Add Project